openownership/bods-dev-handbook/style_guide.md

 ## Schema style guide

 ### Duplication
 Avoid multiple representations of the same fact where possible.
-A user should, ideally, have a single way of answering a given question.
+A user should have a single way of answering a given question.
 Having multiple representations of the same fact also introduces the possibility of inconsistent values.

 ### Names and titles
 'Names' refer to JSON keys, codelists and codelist entries used in the schema.